cmwd/cmwd.github.io/data/koloremo.md

   - "SASS"
   - "ES6"
 ---
 My role was to convert given design project into a Wordpress custom theme.
-To meet requirements I had to implement custom plugins both in backend and client-side.
+To meet requirements I had to implement custom plugins both in back-end and client side.